 The swiftness with which the decision was implemented considerably helped in lowering the number of reported cases.

 We're going hard and we're going early.
 We only have 102 cases, but so did Italy once.

 As of October 17, the total number of confirmed and probable cases in New Zealand stands at 1,883.
 Of these, 1,818 have recovered and unfortunately, 25 people lost their lives to the virus.

 What is especially noteworthy is that contrary to other countries, cases in New Zealand did not see a spike, despite an increase in testing.
 Especially when you take into account the challenges that the country's population density posed for contact tracing.

-During the nationwide lockdown, Ardern publically condemned a fellow politician who broke the norms of social distancing, establishing once and for all, that the rules of the lockdown were indeed the same for everyone.
+When the nationwide lockdown was originally announced in NZ, Ardern publically condemned a fellow politician who broke the norms of social distancing, establishing once and for all, that the rules of the lockdown were indeed the same for everyone.

 Her approach made it clear that no one was above the law.
 More importantly, by demoting the concerned minister, Ardern set a clear example of the repercussions of breaking the rules of social distancing.

 Jacinda Ardern also maintained open and clear communication during the pandemic, regularly providing updates through social media, to stem the spread of paranoia and false information.